NASA's James Webb Space Telescope successfully positioned to look back in time

 It might not lead to a complete failure of the telescope (that possibility is genuinely remote at this point), but those first images will show whether we slightly missed the mark, or whether this intense, two-decade-long international scientific effort was executed flawlessly.

-No matter the outcome, the effort was unprecedented and has, to this point, been executed flawlessly, which is reason enough to celebrate.
+The effort to deploy Webb was unprecedented and has been executed flawlessly, which is reason enough to celebrate.
 Now we wait.
 The next five months can't pass fast enough.